↓ Skip to Main Content

 More than Metaphor

 In my last post about mythology, I said that myth isn’t metaphor.
 Metaphor is a popular way to look at myth these days, which is why it deserves some pushback.
-I maintain that myths are not allegories of the human psyche.
-Of course, any lens can be …
+I maintain that myths are not allegories of the human psyche. …

 Chill Out, Jo-Cam